• Skip to primary navigation

 • Transfer the tomatoes to a chopping board, allow to slightly cool then chop into quarters.
 Next, place the peeled tomatoes in a large bowl and use your hands to crush them.

 • Set the saucepan to heat under medium heat.
 To the pan, add the olive oil and slivered garlic.
-Allow the garlic to sizzle for about a minute, then stir in the peeled and crushed fresh tomatoes, onion, water, salt, red chili pepper flakes, oregano, the sprig of basil, then stir.
+Allow the garlic to sizzle for about a minute, then stir in the fresh tomatoes, onion, water, salt, red chili pepper flakes, oregano, and the sprig of basil, then stir.

 • Add more salt if needed, garnish with some thinly sliced basil leaves and serve.

-• Transfer the canned tomatoes to a bowl then crush with your hands, if whole.
-This recipe makes for a hearty marinara sauce, but simply use a hand blender if you prefer your sauce less hearty.
+• Transfer the canned tomatoes to a bowl then crush them with your hands.
+This method yields a hearty marinara sauce.
+If you prefer a smoother consistency, use a hand blender.

 Notes

-• I do not recommend using a cast-iron skillet or a metallic pot as the tomato sauce will probably end up having an acidic taste.
+• I do not recommend using a cast iron skillet or a metallic pot as the tomato sauce may end up having an acidic taste.

-• Flavor variation - Throw in some anchovies, capers, olives, or your favorite seasonings and herbs for a variation in the flavor!
-Feel free to add about half a cup of red wine, if not on a keto diet!
-Also, I personally find that it tastes better when it has been made a day before to use later.
+• For variation, throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
+Add about half a cup of red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
+This sauce is even tastier when made a day ahead.

-“Nutrition information on the site is an estimate calculated using a third-party source and is provided for informational purposes only.
+Nutritional information on the site is an estimate calculated using a third-party source and is provided for informational purposes only.
 It is highly recommended that you make your own calculations.
 If you have any specific dietary concerns, kindly consult with your healthcare practitioner.
 Variations may occur for many reasons, such as ingredients used and food preparation.
-We make no representation or warranty of the accuracy of this information.”
-Net carbs exclude fiber, erythritol and allulose since they do not impact the blood sugar levels in most people.
+We make no representation or warranty of the accuracy of this information.

 Nutrition